Connecting HubSpot

 Revoked in HubSpot? — Someone may have revoked the connection from HubSpot’s Connected Apps settings.
 Just reconnect from Rizer.

-Deals Not Appearing in Rizer
+Deals not appearing in Rizer

 Check your pipeline settings — Go to Settings > Integrations > HubSpot > Settings and verify the correct pipelines are selected for import.